Tax Depreciation for Fair Value Properties in UAE (Ministerial Decision No. 173 of 2025)

 • Cover all qualifying investment properties in one go

-If the election is not made, the taxpayer will not be eligible for the deduction, and missing the election window means permanently losing this benefit.
+If the taxpayer does not make the election, they will be ineligible for the deduction, and missing the election window results in permanently losing this benefit.

 Beware the Claw-Back Rule

-When a realisation event occurs (e.g., sale, derecognition, group transfer, or cessation of business), all previously claimed depreciation must be added back to taxable income, unless:
+When a realisation event occurs (such as a sale, derecognition, group transfer, or cessation of business), the taxpayer must add back all previously claimed depreciation to taxable income, unless:

 • The transfer is within a tax group, or